|Local Leadership Title:||Count of Wintergleam|

 Return to Goldshire

-In 1651, Vilhjalm of Elwynn divided much of Elwynn and gave territories to Malarboria, the Mango Throne, and Goldshire, which got the eastern part of its old county of Wintergleam.
+In 1651, Vilhjalm of Elwynn partitioned much of Elwynn and gave territories to Malarboria, the Mango Throne, and Goldshire, which received the eastern part of its old county of Wintergleam.

 Counts of Wintergleam